caracatrepa/caracatrepa.github.io/docs/week1/seven-myths.md

 As you practice on a regular basis, you cleanse the windows of perception and your clarity expands.
 While some people do try to use meditation as a form of escape -- as a way to bypass unresolved emotional issues -- this approach runs counter to all of the wisdom teachings about meditation and mindfulness.
-In fact, there are a variety of meditation techniques specifically developed to iden- tify, mobilize and release stored emotional toxicity.
+In fact, there are a variety of meditation techniques specifically developed to identify, mobilize and release stored emotional toxicity.
 If you are coping with emotional upset or trauma, I recommend that you work with a therapist who can help you safely explore and heal the pain of the past, allowing you to return to your natural state of wholeness and love.

 ### Myth #5: I don't have enough time to meditate.
 **Truth:** There are busy, productive executives who have not missed a meditation in 25 years, and if you make meditation a priority, you will do it.
 If you feel like your schedule is too full, remember that even just a few minutes of meditation is better than none.
-We encourage you not to talk your- self out of meditating just because it's a bit late or you feel too sleepy.
+We encourage you not to talk yourself out of meditating just because it's a bit late or you feel too sleepy.

 In life's paradoxical way, when we spend time meditating on a regular basis, we actually have more time.
-When we meditate, we dip in and out of the timeless, spaceless realm of conscious- ness... the state of pure awareness that is the source of everything that manifests in the universe.
+When we meditate, we dip in and out of the timeless, spaceless realm of consciousness... the state of pure awareness that is the source of everything that manifests in the universe.
 Our breathing and heart rate slow down, our blood pressure lowers, and our body decreases the production of stress hormones and other chemicals that speed up the [aging process][aging] and give us the subjective feeling that we are "running out of time."